A pool table is a perfect addition to any game room. But do you need to spend a lot of money to get the best pool table available?

 - Its veneer covered beam between the legs can be damaged and may not be as effective for support as the manufacturer intended

-It’s classic yet stylish design is perfectly suited to add a sense of class to any room.
+Its classic, stylish design is perfectly suited to add a sense of class to any room.
 This is one for the connoisseurs!

 - You will pay for a quality build with excellent materials, and this billiard table is no exception to that rule.
 You will find this to be one of the more expensive products reviewed here;

-- The three-piece slate and the thick solid wood rails make this a table weighing almost 700-pounds.
+- The three-piece slate and the thick solid wood construction make this a table weighing almost 700-pounds.
 You will need help to move this and will also need to make sure it is well supported to avoid accidents.

 - A full eight-foot table is going to need a lot of room.
-This pool table may be too large for most people’s decks or patios;
+This pool table may be too large for most people’s decks or patios.

 Tight on space and not sure what to choose?
 Maybe a conversion table is suited to you.